Scurby/DevEnv/README.md

    * 3 options- build, build config, build clean
 4. start - Builds and runs the development server.
    * Using this command to start the server will:
-   * launches the server under gdb on a 'screen'.
+   * launches the server under gdb on a 'screen'with gdb.
    * outputs a screenlog to ~/run/screenlog*
-   * uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing; (breakpoints, dumps, settings etc.)
 5. latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.

 ****************************************************************************************************************